znmto/Kiosk/README.md

 ## Kiosk

-##### *** This is a work-in-progress ***
+##### **_ This is a work-in-progress _**

 ### `Architecture`

 <img src="kiosk.png" alt="Kitten"
 	title="Kiosk Architecture"/>

 ### `Purpose`

 This is a WIP social web app to share current media consumption among friends.
-Of the 4 media categories, Films and TV Series will retrieve data from [OMDB](https://www.omdbapi.com/), Games from [IGDB](https://www.igdb.com/discover) and Books from [GoodReads](https://www.goodreads.com/).
+Of the 4 media categories, Films and TV Series will retrieve data from [OMDB](https://www.omdbapi.com/), Games from [IGDB](https://www.igdb.com/discover) and Books from [Google Books](https://developers.google.com/books).

 React in TS is used client-side, with a Cloud Function acting as a proxy server for API calls and DB action triggers.
 Firestore is used for Authentication and as a Database.

-Authetication in the client is managed using the React Context API.
+Authentication in the client is managed using the React Context API.
 React-Select is used to search for and persist data from the APIs.
 All lifecycle events are handled using React Hooks.
 Styling is achieved with a mix of Styled-Components and Material UI.

 Using a Cloud Function as a gateway allows us to bypass CORS issues and listen for DB changes with hooks provided by Firebase such as `authOnCreate` or `authOnDelete`.
 It also provides a layer to handle some of the authentication logic.

 Firestore expedites development by providing tooling for the database layer and deep integration with client-side JavaScript frameworks.

 ### `To Do`

 1. Implement feed to view friends' activity.
 2. Implement shareable link for unauthenticated activity sharing.
 3. Add Types where missing.
 4. Set up prod credentials/api keys.
 5. UI/UX work.
 6. Local development walkthrough.